cogentcore/core/parse/langs/markdown/testdata/markdown_test.md

 This is a quoted item -- we will grab the language and switch parsers!
 ```

-We call it `Pi` (or `GoPi`) because Ip is not as easy to pronounce, and also because it makes parsing as easy as pi!
-You can think of it as a French acronym, which are typically the reverse of English ones -- "parseur interactif".
-Also, it matches Cogent Core and Cogent Core.

-Pi uses a robust, top-down __Recursive Descent (RD)__ parsing technique (see [WikiPedia](https://en.wikipedia.org/wiki/Recursive_descent_parser)), which is the approach used by most hand-coded parsers, which are by far the most widely used in practice (e.g., for **gcc**, **clang**, and **Go**) for [various reasons](http://blog.reverberate.org/2013/09/ll-and-lr-in-context-why-parsing-tools.html) -- see this [stack overflow](https://stackoverflow.com/questions/6319086/are-gcc-and-clang-parsers-really-handwritten) thread too.
-As far as we can tell (e.g., from this list on [WikiPedia](https://en.wikipedia.org/wiki/Comparison_of_parser_generators) ) there are not many recursive-descent *parser generators*, and none that use the same robust, fast techniques that we employ in GoPi.
+Parse uses a robust, top-down __Recursive Descent (RD)__ parsing technique (see [WikiPedia](https://en.wikipedia.org/wiki/Recursive_descent_parser)), which is the approach used by most hand-coded parsers, which are by far the most widely used in practice (e.g., for **gcc**, **clang**, and **Go**) for [various reasons](http://blog.reverberate.org/2013/09/ll-and-lr-in-context-why-parsing-tools.html) -- see this [stack overflow](https://stackoverflow.com/questions/6319086/are-gcc-and-clang-parsers-really-handwritten) thread too.
+As far as we can tell (e.g., from this list on [WikiPedia](https://en.wikipedia.org/wiki/Comparison_of_parser_generators) ) there are not many recursive-descent *parser generators*, and none that use the same robust, fast techniques that we employ in parse.

 It seems that most parsing is dominated by a very strong *sequentiality assumption* -- that you must parse everything in a strictly sequential, incremental, left-to-right, one-token-at-a-time manner.
 If you step outside of that box (or break with the [herd](https://en.wikipedia.org/wiki/GNU_Bison) if you will), by loading the entire source in to RAM and processing the entire thing as a whole structured entity (which is entirely trivial these days -- even the biggest source code is typically tiny relative to RAM capacity), then much simpler, more robust solutions are possible.
 In other words, instead of using a "1D" solution, we actually use a **3D** solution to parsing (line, char, and nesting depth).
 Specifically, we just carve the whole source in to statement-level chunks and then proceed to look for distinctive **Key Tokens** *anywhere* in the statement to determine what kind of statement it is, and then proceed recursively to carve that up into its respective parts, using the same approach.
 There is never any backtracking or shift-reduce conflicts or any of those annoying issues that plague other approaches.
 And no need for complicated lookup tables etc (e.g., as needed for the `LL(k)` approach used in the popular [ANTLR](https://en.wikipedia.org/wiki/ANTLR) parser).
 The whole process is very fast, simple, and transparent.